dazinator/FluentGit/README.md

 # FluentGit
-A fluent API for managing Git repositories in .NET.
+Use a fluent API for Git operations in .NET.

+##Examples

-## Load a repo and checkout a branch:
+### Load a repo and checkout a branch:

 ``` csharp
 FluentRepo.Load("C:/Myrepo/.git")